ThatOneRateLimitedDev429/Macos-antisleep/README.md

 3. there will be a .dmg file; open the dmg.
 4. in the screen that appears there should be 2 items an exec and a folder.
 5. move the exec to the folder (it may ask for an admin password).
-6. go to your terminal and run antisleep and a help text should appear.
+6. go to your terminal and run antisleep; a help text should appear.